MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Discussion

 \section{Discussion}

-This work presents MoIRA, a modular MoE routing framework for robotic manipulation tasks.
-It dynamically assigns pretrained VLA specialists based on robot embodiment or task semantics.
+This work presents MoIRA, a modular MoE routing framework that dynamically assigns pretrained VLA specialists based on robot embodiment or task semantics.
 To our knowledge, it is the first framework to demonstrate benchmark-validated dynamic specialization of VLA models along these axes.
 MoIRA uses LoRA adapters and natural language routing to enable strong end-to-end control without requiring MoE retraining.
-Our results show that accurate routing, rather than further finetuning, is key for the performance gains observed with MoIRA.
-Evaluation across GR1 and LIBERO benchmarks confirms that task-specific experts, when routed correctly.

-The system offers several practical benefits.
-By finetuning specialists on narrow task distributions, MoIRA improves downstream performance while maintaining modularity.
-Since experts are decoupled, they can be updated independently, enabling incremental development and domain-specific adaptation.
-Instruction-following models such as SmolLM2 provide reliable zero-shot routing even under perturbed natural language inputs.
-MoIRA’s modularity enables per-expert optimization, such as distillation or quantization, without modifying the overall architecture.
-This supports efficient deployment on low-resource agents while preserving specialization and routing flexibility.

-Still, MoIRA has several limitations.
-Dynamic adapter swapping introduces a latency of $\sim$9 seconds, which limits responsiveness in interactive settings.
-Preloading all adapters into GPU memory mitigates this at the cost of linearly increasing VRAM usage.
-All evaluations are currently in simulation.
-Real-world deployment would introduce additional variability through actuation noise, latency, and sensory drift, which may challenge routing stability.
-Model performance also depends on router accuracy: while SmolLM2 is robust, MiniLM is sensitive to phrasing and ambiguity.
-The system currently lacks fallback logic; misclassifications cannot be corrected by reverting to a generalist.
-Additionally, expert meta-descriptions are handcrafted, which creates manual overhead and limits scalability across new task sets.
+Our results demonstrate that this modular architecture achieves performance parity with monolithic generalists and other robotic MoE systems while significantly enhancing scalability and deployment efficiency.
+By decoupling expert specialization from orchestration, MoIRA validates that independent, lightweight adapters offer a flexible and resource-efficient alternative to rigid joint-training pipelines.